-Through the lens of our rich and diverse history of working with children and families in the neighborhoods where they reside for over 33 years, we look towards the future as a fully rebranded organization in the process of merging legally into one entity in 2019.
-As Community Partners of South Florida (CP), with the ongoing support of our generous funders and partners, we will expand our mission in 2019 and the years to follow.
+Through the lens of our rich and diverse history of working with children and families in the neighborhoods where they reside for over 36 years, we look towards the future as a fully rebranded organization in the process of merging legally into one entity in 2019.
+As Community Partners of South Florida (CPSFL), with the ongoing support of our generous funders and partners, we are expanding our mission and impact.

 Housing Partnership (HP) was formed in 1986 after a Palm Beach County Affordable Housing Task Force recommended that the county form a public-private partnership to address the need for affordable housing in the county.
 William Finley, Chair of the Task Force, took the initiative to form HP and was instrumental in hiring its first CEO, George Steele.
 Steele and Finley successfully secured funding for the first several years of operation, which consisted primarily of grants from the county and the John D. and Catherine T. MacArthur Foundation.
 The organization’s focus for the first five years was on public policy work and first-time homeownership for low and moderate income families, including housing production.